inkVerb/VIP/401-shell/Lesson-12.md

 - `teachgammon` - learn to play backgammon
 - `wargames` - shall we play a game?
 - `wtf` - translates acronyms for you

-And then there's the "Scorched Earth" clone: [xscorch](http://www.xscorch.org/)